7Block Labs

 • Expected controls:

-• Deterministic validation, strict gas bounds, replay protections, and staked Paymasters with safe unstake delays.
+• We should have deterministic validation, strict gas limits, replay protections, and Paymasters that are staked with safe unstake delays.

 D) MEV protection validation for retail flows

-• Objective: Demonstrate that high‑value swaps aren’t sandwiched under normal network conditions.
+• Objective: Show that high-value swaps aren’t getting sandwiched when the network’s running smoothly.

 • Setup: